 What size solar charger do I need?

 Whether you are wanting to maintain a starting battery or leisure battery doesn't really matter.
-The size of solar charger you require depends on the size of your battery.
+The size of solar charger you require to protect against natural battery drain depends on the size of your battery.
 Battery size is measured in amp hours (Ah).

 10W : 100Ah

 As a rule of thumb we work on a ratio of 10W of solar power for every 100Ah of battery capacity.
-This will ensure adequate winter battery maintenance and provide a reasonable amount of charge in the summer to offset power used for 12V lighting and appliances used in boats, campers, caravans etc.
+This will ensure adequate winter battery maintenance and provide a some extra charge in the summer (which could be used to offset power used for 12V lighting and appliances used in boats, campers, caravans etc).

 Less than 10W : 100Ah